maryamc/LyricFinder/README.md

 # projectRehash aka Lyric Finder

+( The link to our original group repo which shows all our branches and commits: https://github.com/beandrea/projectRehash.git )

 Our lyric finder app allows users to search for an artist and any song by that artist to veiw your results.

 Lyric Finder is made with: